 The Case of the Fugitive Pencils

 Early in 2017, I started hearing a word that aroused concern.
 Lightfastness.
-Specifically, the poor lightfast ratings of many Prismacolor pencils.
+Specifically, the poor lightfast ratings of many Prismacolor colors.

 I believe I mentioned that I was using colored pencils almost exclusively for portraits, right?
 Portraits people were paying a good amount of money for.